List of extrasolar candidates for liquid water: TOI-1452 b

 In August 2022, water was detected on the exoplanet TOI-1452 b based on studies with data from the Transiting Exoplanet Survey Satellite (TESS).

 TRAPPIST-1 - four planets

 In February 2017, seven planets were discovered in the star system TRAPPIST-1, previously unknown to host any planets.
 Four of the discovered planets, called TRAPPIST-1d, TRAPPIST-1e, TRAPPIST-1f and TRAPPIST-1g, are candidates for liquid water.
 They are all located towards the outer system (with the closest to the star, TRAPPIST-1d, being within or slightly outside the inner edge of the habitable zone), making them cool planets.
 TRAPPIST-1e and f are probably tidally locked planets, and if liquid water exists in them, it is located in their respective terminator lines.
 However, if the planets support a thick enough atmosphere to transfer heat to the sides facing away from the star, much larger portions of them may be habitable.

-WASP-96b

-In July 2022, water was detected on the exoplanet WASP-96b based on spectrum studies with the James Webb Space Telescope.